-For a report by IRT Society Vice President Angela Walker on the Danube Express’ May, 2015 inaugural trip, plus details of the train, please click here.
-For additional details on the train’s signature Balkan Odyssey itinerary, please see Ms. Walker’s report here.
+View a report by IRT Society Vice President Angela Walker on the Danube Express’ May, 2015 inaugural trip, plus details of the train.
+For additional details on the train’s signature Balkan Odyssey itinerary, please see Ms. Walker’s report.

-There are five sleeping cars.
-Four contain Deluxe cabins, while one car contains Heritage class cabins.
+There are seven sleeping cars.
+Four contain Deluxe cabins, and the other three contain Superior Deluxe cabins.

-Two dining cars seat 42 passengers each (much more than the train’s 56-passenger capacity).
-The dining cars are attractive and comfortable, offering tables for 4 or 2.
+Two dining cars seat 42 passengers each (much more than the train’s 64-passenger capacity).
+The dining cars are attractive and comfortable, offering tables for two or four.
 One has a green and cream color scheme; the other is crimson and beige.
 Tables are set with white tablecloths, crystal glassware and china emblazoned with the double-headed eagle logo of Golden Eagle Luxury Trains.

 Breakfast is taken on board.
 Choose from the buffet of fruit, breads, cereal, cold meats and cheeses.
 Hot breakfast (omelette, French toast, bacon, sausage) is available on order.

 On-board meals are usually three courses, with meat and vegetarian choices.
 A cheese and fruit course is added with dinners on board.
 Carefully selected wines are included with lunch and dinner.

 Sample starters: asparagus with hollandaise sauce; zucchini rolls with ricotta stuffing, served in a chargrilled pepper sauce with basil olive oil; and foie gras terrine with spicy apricot chutney and toasted challah bread.